Installation

 GPU acceleration

-Ultrack makes use of GPU for image processing operations.
-You can install the additional packages required for GPU acceleration by running (Linux and Windows only):
+Ultrack uses the GPU for image processing operations.
+Install the additional packages for GPU acceleration (Linux and Windows only):

 Gurobi setup

-Gurobi is a commercial optimization solver that is used in the tracking module of ultrack.
-While it is not a requirement, it is recommended to install it for the best performance.
+Gurobi is a commercial optimization solver used in the tracking module of ultrack.
+While not required, it is recommended for best performance.

 Obtain and activate an academic license